tokiclover/dotfiles/etc/qemu/README.md

     % /etc/qemu/qemu-vlan --br=vnet2 -n8 --if=eth0 --start

-For a bridged virtual LAN (no need for DHCP server for a bridged setup) and then use: `-netdev bridge,br=vnet2,id=vnet2_4`.
+For a bridged virtual LAN (no need for DHCP server for a bridged setup... however a DHCP client can be used to configure the bridge) and then use: `-netdev bridge,br=vnet2,id=vnet2_4`.
 See `/etc/sysctl.d/10-disable-firewall-on-bridge.conf` if each guest provide a firewall.